 Heart Rate Variability & The Vagus Nerve

 While working at Sanoviv Medical Institute, a world-renowned functional medical hospital, we learned about one of the most important connections between the mind and body.
 It was a lesson that would end up having a significant impact on how we approach transformation and healing.
 As part of our role in developing the psychology and spirituality programs we were fortunate to be trained by some of the best doctors in the world.
-Dietrich Klinghardt a pioneering doctoSanovivMedicalInstituter from Germany led a seminar on the role of the vagus nerve in heart rate variability and its strength as predictor of psychological and physical health.
+Dietrich Klinghardt a pioneering doctor from Germany led a seminar on the role of the vagus nerve in heart rate variability and its strength as predictor of psychological and physical health.
 He shared that the vagus nerve can reset the immune system and turn off the inflammatory response.
 According to heart rate variability analysis, people with lower vagal tone are less effective at controlling inflammation which has obvious negative effects on conditions such as arthritis, multiple sclerosis, diabetes, cardiovascular disease, irritable bowel syndrome and most other major degenerative diseases.
 Another vital role of the vagus nerve is its ability to soothe the stress response which leads to a host of physical and psychological benefits such as increased focus, clarity, happiness, performance and feelings of relaxation.

 * For those of you who are interested in more detailed information about the relationship between heart rate variability, the vagus nerve and health and happiness, please see below.